-In more detail, the algorithm proceeds as follows.
-When a certificate associated with a node v fails at time t, a new winner q takes over the old winner p at v.
 The old winner p may have also been the winner at some ancestors of v, so, for each such ancestor, we change its winner to be q.
 For each ancestor node u of v whose winner has changed, we also change the certificate associated with its parent p(u), where the new certificate confronts the new winner at u with the winner at the sibling of u.
 We remove the failure times of the old certificates from the event queue, and replace them by the failure times of the new certificates.
 All this takes $O(\log^2 n)$ time, and is dominated by the cost of performing $O(\log n)$ updates of the event queue.
-This implies that our data structure is responsive (in the terminology of [10]).
+This implies that our data structure is responsive (in the terminology of Basch et al. [1999]).
 It is also compact and local, as follows easily from the construction.

 To bound the total number of events, we focus on a single node v, and bound the number of times when the winner at v can change.
-Clearly, the total number of winner changes at all nodes bounds the total number of events.
-(Note that creating a new certificate and inserting it into the event queue is not considered an event-the certificate may get deleted from the queue before it becomes the smallest element there.
-Only certificates that are removed by a deletemin operation are considered to be events.)
+Clearly, the total number of winner-changes at all nodes bounds the total number of events.
+(Note that creating a new certificate and inserting it into the event queue is not considered an event, since the certificate may get deleted from the queue before it becomes the smallest element there.
+Only certificates that are removed by a delete-min operation are considered to be events.)